-Issues not considered breaches include:
+Issues not considered breaches include

-- Party Wall disagreements - Obstruction of a highway or public right of way - Parking of vehicles on the highway or on grass verges
+- Party Wall disagreements

+- Obstruction of a highway or public right of way

+- Parking of vehicles on the highway or on grass verges

 - Parking caravans on residential driveways

 - Land ownership disputes or trespass issues

 - Covenants imposed on property Deeds

-The National Planning Policy Framework (NPPF) recognises that effective enforcement is important as a means of maintaining public confidence in the planning system and requires local planning authorities to act proportionately in responding to suspected breaches of planning control.
+The National Planning Policy Framework enforcement is important as a means the planning system and requires local planning authorities to act proportionately in responding to suspected breaches of planning control.
 This document sets out how we will deal with alleged breaches of planning control and functions as the Council's 'local enforcement plan' for the purposes of the NPPF.
+Planning

-Planning Practice Guidance (PPG) states that there is a clear public interest in enforcing planning law in a proportionate way.
-Effective enforcement is important to:
+Practice Guidance (PPG) states that there is a clear public interest in enforcing planning law in a proportionate:

-- tackle breaches of planning control which have an unacceptable impact on the amenity of the area or are otherwise seriously contrary to planning policy; - maintain the integrity of the decisionmaking process; - help ensure that public acceptance of the decision-making process is maintained.
+- tackle breaches of planning control which have an unacceptable impact on the amenity of the area or are otherwise seriously contrary to planning policy; - maintain the integrity of the decision making process; - help ensure that public acceptance of the decision-making process is maintained.

-The Council's planning enforcement service is concerned with resolving breaches of planning control, and seeks to balance the concerns of local people with the rights of owners.
-The Council cannot take enforcement action simply to remedy a breach of planning control, if that breach is considered acceptable in planning terms.
-There must be harm to public amenity, safety or the environment for enforcement action to be justified.
-Where harm cannot be demonstrated, it would not be justified for the Council to enforcement action to remedy a breach of planning control.
+The Council's planning enforcement service is concerned with resolving breaches of planning control and seeks to balance the concerns of local people with the rights of owners.
+The Council cannot take enforcement action simply to remedy a breach of planning control if that breach is considered acceptable in planning terms.
+There must be harm to public amenity, safety, or the environment for enforcement action to be justified Where harm cannot be demonstrated, it would not be justified for the Council to enforcement action to remedy a breach of planning control.
 It does not, therefore, follow that because there has been a breach of planning control that enforcement action will be taken.